 What Financial Analysts Do

-Financial analysts work in banks, pension funds, and insurance companies.
+Financial analysts work in banks, pension funds, insurance companies, and other businesses.

 Financial analysts provide guidance to businesses and individuals making investment decisions.
 They assess the performance of stocks, bonds, and other types of investments.

 - Recommend individual investments and collections of investments, which are known as portfolios

 - Evaluate current and historical financial data

 - Examine a company’s financial statements to determine its value

 - Meet with company officials to gain better insight into the company’s prospects